moobilejs/moobile-core/README.md

 ## Changelog

+### 0.3

+ This release focuses on making a solid foundation for future releases.

-### 0.1.1
+### 0.2.1

-- Fixed a flicker that occured when showing an alert.
-- Added a `getDescendantComponent` method to the `Moobile.Component` class.
-- Fixed an issue that made some events fire more than once.
+ - Fixed an issue that made all child components visible when the parent's show method was called, even if they were manually hidden.
-- Added micro-optimizations.
-- Moved the presentation logic into a separate CSS file.
-- Added CSS vendor prefixes.
-- Fixed a few scroller issues that prevented scrolling on android devices.
-- Fixed slider
-- Added retina display images

 ### 0.2